Willyb15/Data-Science-Python/week3/day6-functions_practice/functions_practice_lecture.md

 At this point, we now have access to the contents of the file via the variable `txt_file` within the scope of the `with` block.
 Let's now consider next steps.
 Step one is reading the documentation for [file objects](https://docs.python.org/2/library/stdtypes.html#bltin-file-objects).
 Developing the ability to read and interpret the documentation is an important part of any role as a programmer.
 Next, we might create a small example that allows us to test our function.
 This will a test file, which is a great thing to have in general so that we can verify whether the code we are writing is working as we move through solving the problem.

 Check out the included `test_text.txt` file, which is filled with a small amount of text.
 We can use it to test out some of the code we've written inside of IPython.
-Frequently, we will use `print()` to understand the pieces of our code.
-In other occasions, it's necessary to inspect using `type()`, or by calling other functions.
+Frequently, we will use `print()` to understand pieces of our code.
+In other situations, it's necessary to inspect using `type()`, or by calling other functions.
 Let's take a closer look at the file object obtained using the `with` statement.

 ```python
 In [1]: with open('test_text.txt') as txt_file: